 Graduate courses vary in cost per credit.
 Visiting Students interested in taking graduate courses can find the cost per credit by contacting the appropriate school or college (Arts and Science, Management, Nursing and Health Professions, Education, and Law).

-USF offers seven summer sessions: one twelve-week session, two six-week sessions and three three-week sessions.
+USF offers seven summer sessions: one twelve-week session, two six-week sessions and four three-week sessions.

-Registration for undergraduate students for Summer Sessions begins Monday, April 19, 2021 (the same date as Fall Registration) and continues until the dates below:
+Registration for undergraduate students for Summer Sessions begins Monday, Nov.
+15, 2021 (the same date as Spring Registration) and continues until the dates below:

 Students taking more than 18 credits must have authorization from their School or College.
 Most summer sessions are offered in a condensed period of time so scheduling classes and sufficient time for assignments must be considered.